-A wrongful death lawsuit attorney represents families when a loved one dies due to another party’s negligence or wrongful conduct.
-If you’re seeking legal representation in Florida, here’s what you need to know:
+A wrongful death lawsuit attorney handles cases where a person dies due to another’s negligence or wrongful act.
+If you’re seeking legal representation, here’s a brief overview:

 Who Can File in Florida:

-• Dependent blood relatives or adoptive siblings (when they were partly or wholly dependent on the decedent for support or services).
+• Blood relatives or adoptive siblings who were partly or wholly dependent on the decedent for support or services

 What They Help You Recover: